radumarias/rencfs/README.md

 ## What separates us

-[Asked](https://chatgpt.com/share/66e7a5a5-d254-8003-9359-9b1556b75fe9) ChatGPT if there are other solutions out there which offers all the key functionalities we do, seems like there are none :) Seems that we are really building a unique solution.
+[Asked](https://chatgpt.com/share/66e7a5a5-d254-8003-9359-9b1556b75fe9) ChatGPT if there are other solutions out there which offers all the key functionalities we do, seems like there are none :)
 You can see the [key features](README.md#key-features) that separates us.

 # Usage